Jeev Milkha Singh Invitational 2022: Top golfers ready to tee off at Chandigarh Golf Club

 The legendary Jeev is the first Indian professional golfer to have a PGTI event named after him.
 Jeev conquered uncharted territory over two decades back when he became one of the first Indian golfers to taste success at the international level.
 Since then he has added many more firsts and Indian records to his name.

-"All previous editions of the event have been a visual treat for golf fans with play-offs deciding the winner each time.
-I look forward to another thrilling finish this year," he addded.

-Srinivasan H R, Director, TAKE Solutions Limited and Joint President, PGTI, shared his views, "I'm absolutely delighted to partner Jeev Milkha Singh in hosting the fifth edition of the Jeev Milkha Singh Invitational.
+Srinivasan H R, Director, TAKE Solutions Limited and Joint President, PGTI, said, "I'm absolutely delighted to partner Jeev Milkha Singh in hosting the fifth edition of the Jeev Milkha Singh Invitational.
 This event is now one of the most sought after and prestigious golf events on the PGTI.
 We're committed to taking it from strength to strength."

+Uttam Singh Mundy, CEO, PGTI, said, "The fifth edition of the Jeev Milkha Singh Invitational presented by TAKE has all the makings of a grand contest with a star-studded line-up competing for the top prize.
+The tournament has delighted golf fans each year with nail-biting playoff finishes.
+With a lot of depth in the field this year, we look forward to yet another down-to-the-wire finish.